civic-networks/Civic-Networks/Networks.md

 - Twitter has relatively few features compared to other networks.
 - Not as demanding (cost-wise) as a more media-rich platform like TikTok or Instagram.
 - If influencers could be convinced to join, their followers would, well, follow.
-- It is unbounded in terms of growth and could potentially exploit traditional media more readily than a closed network like edge.
+- It is unbounded in terms of potential growth and might exploit traditional media more readily than a closed network like edge.
+- Twitter has notable usability issues, including:
+  - retweeting
+  - the confusing of likes and bookmarks
+  - difficulty making and viewing long threaded tweets (tweet storms) and conversations

 ### Concerns

 - It doesn't leverage real world social networks other than celebrity/fan networks.
-- For many regular users, outrage may be more of a feature than a bug.
+- For many regular users, outrage is more feature than bug.
 - Influencers/Celebrities need to be brought on board
 - Public posts could cause future reputational damage
 - It is highly embedded as the channel for traditional media